Lorenzo287/dotfiles/README.md

 - **shell**: pwsh + oh-my-posh
 - **term**: Windows Terminal / WezTerm / Alacritty
 - **editor**: Neovim
-- **window manager**: GlazeWM / Zebar on Windows

 ## Requirements

 - chezmoi
 - git
 - Neovim **0.12+** on both Windows and Linux/WSL
-- ripgrep (`rg`) for Telescope
+- ripgrep for Telescope
-- build tools / C compiler for Treesitter parsers

-Avoid old distro Neovim packages if they are below 0.12.
+On Linux avoid old distro Neovim packages if they are below 0.12.

 ## Layout